Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsubsection{Ranking pre-trained language models in a sequential tagging task}

-So far we only considered simple classification and regression tasks.
-It would be valuable to extend LogME to deal with structural output tasks such as object detection and semantic segmentation.
-Next we show how LogME can be used in a special sequential tagging task where both the input and the output is structural.
-How to deal with a general task with structural output is left as future work.
+So far, we have only considered simple classification and regression tasks.
+It would be valuable to extend LogME to tasks with structured output such as object detection and semantic segmentation.
+Next we show how LogME can be used in a sequential tagging task where both the input and the output are structured.
+How to deal with a general task with structured output is left as future work.

 The specific task we consider in this section is named entity recognition~\citep{sang_introduction_2003}.
-It requires the model to predict the entity label (person, location, organization, etc.) of every token in a sentence, therefore the output is structural.
-What's more, pre-trained language models would produce an embedding for each token, so the input is also structural and each output matches an input token.
-Actually the named entity recognition task is sometimes referred to as ``token-level classification''.
-To apply LogME to the task, we can simply flattern the token dimension so that $n$ represents the number of tokens rather than the number of sentences.
+It requires the model to predict the entity label (person, location, organization, etc.) of every token in a sentence, therefore the output is structured.
+Considering that the named entity recognition task is sometimes referred to as ``token-level classification,'' we can flatten the token dimension to apply LogME.
+The only change is that $n$ represents the number of tokens rather than the number of sentences.

 We use the same PTMs as in Section~\ref{sec:language_ptm_to_glue}, and the dataset is CoNLL-2003~\citep{sang_introduction_2003} whose performance is measured by F-1 score.
 Table~\ref{tab:ner_results} holds the results.
-The rank correlation $\tau_w$ is $0.20$, smaller than results in previous sections.
-The small $\tau_w$ is caused by an outlier RoBERTa~\citep{liu_roberta:_2019}, which has the largest F-1 score with a relatively small LogME value.
-Without RoBERTa, the rank correlation $\tau_w$ is $0.56$, on par with previous sections.
-It is noteworthy that if we select the best PTM according to the LogME value, ALBERT-v1 will be used and its performance is the best.
-From this perspective, LogME is decently useful.
-In general, how to deal with structural tasks better would be an interesting problem for future research.
+The rank correlation value $\tau_w$ is $0.20$, smaller than results in previous sections.
+The small $\tau_w$ is caused by an outlier PTM named RoBERTa~\citep{liu_roberta:_2019}, which has the largest F-1 score with a relatively small LogME value.
+We conjecture that RoBERTa has a small LogME value because it is trained much longer than BERT in the masked language modeling task, which might make its representation tailored to the task, lowering its LogME score in the dissimilar task of named entity recognition.
+On the other hand, RoBERTa is robustly optimized, so it can be easily fine-tuned to downstream tasks with competitive results.

+If we select the best PTM by the largest LogME value, ALBERT-v1 will be used and its performance is comparable to the best ($97.0\%$ \emph{vs.} $97.4\%$).
+From this perspective, LogME is reasonably useful.
+In general, how to deal with structured tasks better is a research problem requiring further effort.